goldmansachs/obevo/SDLC_NOTES.md

 git push -f
 ```

-Finally, do a pull reqeust in Github.
+Finally, do a pull request in Github.

 ## When pulling changes from upstream